build-trust/ockam-meetings/README.md

 to its products, but our hope is that by involving the community from start to finish, we can find broad consensus on decisions that are made.

+There is also discussion happening in [Ockam's Community on GitHub Discussions](https://github.com/ockam-network/ockam/discussions)

 ## Process

 ### Attendance